 Advantages: FHFA data shows where markets are heating up and cooling down, giving you additional context for a real estate estimate.

-For example, Freddie Mac has an estimator for appraisers that blends the latest mortgage-based home sales data with changes in home value based on improvements.
 It’s one thing if a house increases in value along with all the other houses on the block.
 It’s another if the house increases in value because its owners added a family room.
 “Hedonic” models include changes like that.

 - Consumers really like them as it’s a great way to give homeowners a sense of their property value without having to deep-dive into the real estate process.
 It makes for interesting information and a safe place to start the home sale process.

 - The AVM is a proven way to attract more valuable seller leads which are coveted by real estate agents and can be harder to capture digitally.